apache/storm/DEVELOPER.md

 You can contribute documentation by pull request, using the same process as code contribution.
 Release specific documentation can be found in `docs/` in this repository.
-The Storm website source repository can be found [here](https://github.com/apache/storm-site).
-Please refer to the README in that repository for how to build and test the website.
+Documentation not specific to a release, e.g. announcements, is found in the [storm-site](https://github.com/apache/storm-site) repository.
+If you'd like to build or test the website, refer to the README.md in the storm-site repository.

 <a name="pull-requests"></a>